 Finding a good contractor to do repairs and improvements on your home is important.
 The Federal Trade Commission (FTC) provides resources and tips on hiring a contractor, questions to ask, and how to report problems.

-Before digging on your property, call 811 or submit an online digging request several days in advance, even if it is just a small project like planting trees or shrubs.
+Before digging on your property, call 811 to be sure you won't damage or be injured by underground utility lines.
+Some states allow for an online digging request.
+Timing is different from state to state with some needing two business days in advance and others need as many as 12 working days even if it is just a small project like planting trees or shrubs.

 A home equity loan is a form of credit where your home is used as collateral to borrow money.
 It's typically used to pay for major expenses (education, medical bills, and home repairs).
 However, if you cannot pay back the home equity loan, the lender could foreclose on your home.